How to Become a Speech Therapist in Oklahoma

 Step 3.
 Pass the National SLP Exam and Consider Earning the CCC-SLP Credential

-You’ll need to pass the American Speech Language Hearing Association’s National Examination in Speech Language Pathology in order to become licensed.
+You’ll need to pass the American Speech Language Hearing Association’s National Examination in Speech Language Pathology to become licensed.
+You’ll register for this exam, administered by Praxis (Praxis exam 5331), directly through Praxis.

 You’ll need to score a 162 on a 100-200 scale in order to pass the exam.

-Praxis offers a study companion which is very helpful in test preparation.
-In the study companion, you’ll find practice questions, a breakdown of the topics on the exam, and more detailed information about the test.
+Praxis offers study materials that will help you prepare for the exam.
+They offer a study companion that includes practice questions, a breakdown of the topics on the exam, and more detailed information about the test.

 You may also choose to apply for Certification of Clinical Competence in Speech-Language Pathology (CCC-SLP) credential once you’ve passed the national exam.
-Offered through the American Speech-Language-Hearing Association, the CCC-SLP is not required for licensure in Oklahoma, but may help add credibility to your resume.
-You may apply through ASHA directly, furnishing proof that you completed a graduate program and clinical fellowship as well as passing scores on the national examination.
+Offered through the American Speech-Language-Hearing Association, the CCC-SLP is not required for licensure in Oklahoma but may help add credibility to your resume.
+You must apply directly through ASHA, which includes furnishing proof of your graduate program, Praxis exam, and clinical fellowship.

 Step 4.
 Apply for Licensing and Begin Practicing as a Speech-Language Pathologist